 Much work is needed to ensure that every Kentucky community has access to high-quality school-age child care programs that meet the needs of young people and working families.
 This set of legislative and administrative priorities provides a roadmap for how we’ll do it.

 Click the “+,” located on the top right-hand corner of each box, to view recommended actions.
+Progress updates are highlighted in red.

 Recommended Actions: